mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/forms/_index.md

 On submit, the submit call to the call endpoint will be sent.
 The submit call will include in the context the app ID, the user ID, the channel ID, and the team ID.
 The values will be populated with the current values of the form.

-## Commands as forms
+##### Markdown fields

+Markdown fields are a special field that allows you to better format your form.
+They will not generate any value in the form submission sent to the app.
+The content is defined in the field description.

+### Slash command arguments

-Commands arguments are treated as forms.
+Slash command arguments are treated as forms.
 When a leaf command is typed, the arguments of the command are fetched.
 If the command binding has a form attached, those will be used.
 If not, a form call will be made to the command call.
 The call will include in the context the app ID, user ID, the post ID, the root post ID (if any), the channel ID, and the team ID.
 The call will expect a form response.

 During autocomplete, the user can open the form as a Modal form to finish completing the command.
 Any fields not supported by commands (like markdown fields) or form attributes not visible in commands (like the title) will be shown when opened as a Modal form.